aliyassine26/gsv-cities/README.md

-# Enhanced Visual Place Recognition with GSV-Cities
+# Enhanced VPR with Miners, Losses, and Aggregators using GSV-Cities

 This repository contains the code and resources for our enhanced visual place recognition project, building on the foundational work of the GSV-Cities report.
 Our extensions include various miners, loss functions, and aggregation modules to improve the performance of visual geo-localization systems